solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 access.
 When enabling virtual network integration, the target virtual network subnet must be *delegated*, meaning that it can only contain Flexible Server instances.
 Because Flexible Server is deployed in a subnet, it will receive a private IP address.
-In order to resolve the DNS names of Azure Database for MySQL instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.
+To resolve the DNS names of Azure Database for MySQL instances, the virtual networks are integrated with a private DNS zone to support domain name resolution for the Flexible Server instances.

-> **Note**: If the Flexible Server client, such as a VM, is located in a
+> ![Note icon][Note] **Note:** If the Flexible Server client, such as a
-> peered virtual network, then the private DNS zone created for the
+> VM, is located in a peered virtual network, then the private DNS zone
-> Flexible Server must also be integrated with the peered virtual
+> created for the Flexible Server must also be integrated with the
-> network.
+> peered virtual network.

-> **Note**: Private DNS zone names must end with
+> ![Note icon][Note] **Note:** Private DNS zone names must end with
 > mysql.database.azure.com.
 If you are connecting to the Azure Database
 > for MySQL - Flexible sever with SSL and are using an option to perform
-> full verification (sslmode=VERTIFY_IDENTITY) with certificate subject
+> full verification (sslmode=VERIFY_IDENTITY) with certificate subject
 > name, use `<servername>`{=html}.mysql.database.azure.com in your
 > connection string.

-See: [Private DNS zone overview]
+![Read more icon] [Private DNS zone overview]

 For more information on configuring Private Access for Flexible Server, reference the following:

 -   [Azure Portal]
--   [Azure CLI][19]
+-   [Azure CLI][15]

 ## Networking best practices for Flexible Server

--   If deploying an application in an Azure region that supports *Availability Zones*, deploy the application and the Flexible Server instance in the same zone to minimize latency
+-   If deploying an application in an Azure region that supports *Availability Zones*, deploy the application and the Flexible Server instance in the same zone to minimize latency.

 > For a review of availability zones, consult the [Introduction to Azure
-> Database for MySQL][20] document.
+> Database for MySQL] document.

 -   Organize the components of the application into multiple virtual networks, such as in a [hub and spoke configuration.]
 Employ virtual